DominicDunbar/dsonparser/readme.md

 	DsonArray dsonarr=dson.getArray();
 }

+///////////////////////////////////////////////////////////////
+// Searching for the Data in the Dsonpaser Structure
+//////////////////////////////////////////////////////////////

 To get a specific nested object like the work cell contact there are multiple ways.

-1)	Using find() method (Recommended)
+1)	Using find("seach query string") method (Recommended)

-	Note: the find method in the Dsonparser or the DsonObect or DsonArray classes it returns an object that can be of type DsonObject or DsonArray or DsonElement use instantceof and casting operator to change to that specific type to have access to class public functions.
+	Note: the find method in the Dsonparser or the DsonObect or DsonArray classes it returns an object that can be of type instance of DsonObject or DsonArray or DsonElement use instantceof and casting operator to change to that specific type will give you access to that class public functions.

+	Also: A seach Query String is the name of the fields separated by a dot ('.') using square backets with a number provide the index of where to access information in a DsonArray [1].

-    	Object obj=parser.find(“contact.cell.work”);
+    	Object obj=parser.find(“contact.cell.[0].work”);

 	obj  will be a DsonElement that is returned to make sure that obj is of type DsonElement use the instanceof